Frequently Asked Questions

 Degree Requirements

 No. You are only permitted to take courses approved by your program.
-For Information Systems, Software Engineering Systems, Data Architecture & Management, and IS Bridge you can only enroll in courses from the codes INFO, CSYE, and DAMG.
+For Information Systems, Software Engineering Systems, Data Architecture & Management, and IS Bridge you can only enroll in courses from the codes INFO, CSYE, DAMG, and TELE.
 Please review your degree’s applicable catalog (i.e. program, year, etc.)

 Program

-For newly admitted students, please contact coe-gradadmissions@northeastern.edu to review the policy for intercampus transfer between campuses in the US.
+For newly admitted students, please contact coe-gradadmissions@northeastern.edu.
+For continuing students, please review the policy for intercampus transfer between campuses in the US.
 The current policy is for US campuses only, and transfer to Canadian campuses is currently unavailable but under development.
-Students who received a network campus scholarship will no longer have that scholarship apply to their tuition if they transfer to another network site.
-Please keep this in mind as you consider the possibility of transferring campuses.
+Students who received a network campus scholarship should contact their Academic Advisor to discuss how a transfer could impact their scholarship.
+Even if students meet all eligibility requirements, transfers are subject to program approval.
+Transfers are not allowed in a student’s first semester.

 View the current course catalog.
 As a reminder, please follow the catalog for the year and program for your admitted term (see archived catalogs).